angrybacon/doomsday-wiki/markdown/articles/2020/06/22/fat-stacks.md

 Recently, in the Discord, the discussion came up of the advantages and disadvantages of different interaction elements.
-This includes choices which inform colour selection for the main deck, sideboard and takes into account playstyle and meta considerations.
+This includes choices which inform colour selection for the maindeck, sideboard and takes into account playstyle and meta considerations.

 In this article I will look to build upon what was discussed on the splash